 There is no end to the eternal quest for a more absorbent cloth diaper that remains trim.
+Is Zorb Fabric the answer?
 We’ve all packed all poor baby in a diaper that is 6″ thick preventing her from bringing her legs together.
 But that is certainly not done out of preference.
 It’s sometimes a necessity just to get a few hours sleep at night.

 However, there are products that do allow for less layers.
 Hemp, microfiber and bamboo are all great options especially when used in combination with each other (ex. microfiber on top of hemp).
 But, hemp stinks, microfiber leaks, and bamboo isn’t quite absorbent enough for me.

-Although the hype has been growing since earlier this year, one question or doubt has loomed: What IS zorb??
+Although the hype has been growing since its inception, one question or doubt has loomed:

 Speculations flew and the “too good to be true” mentality rose, until Wazoodle finally answered our questions.
 I am quoting Mike the head of textile design at Wazoodle: